canonical/netbox/docs/additional-features/reports.md

                 self.log_success(device)
 ```

 As you can see, reports are completely customizable.
 Validation logic can be as simple or as complex as needed.
+Also note that the `description` attribute support markdown syntax.
+It will be rendered in the report list page.

 !!! warning
     Reports should never alter data: If you find yourself using the `create()`, `save()`, `update()`, or `delete()` methods on objects within reports, stop and re-evaluate what you're trying to accomplish.
 Note that there are no safeguards against the accidental alteration or destruction of data.

-!!! note
-    The `description`attribute support markdown syntax.
-You can use markdown to print fency description in the report list page.

 The following methods are available to log results within a report: